 The job of an airline pilot is no doubt extremely rewarding, exciting and glamorous.
-But what is the procedure of becoming a pilot in Singapore?
-So far as the job of a pilot is concerned, it is much more than simply submitting a resume and getting a job offer one fine morning.
+But what is the procedure to become a pilot in Singapore?
+As far as the job of a pilot is concerned, it is much more than simply submitting a resume and getting a job offer one fine morning.
 Apart from fulfilling certain mandatory requirements, an aspirant has to work hard and possess a lot of dedication.

 In Singapore, you can either be an RSAF (Republic of Singapore Air Force) pilot or a commercial pilot.
 However, it has been seen that a number of RSAF pilots join as commercial pilots for Singapore Airlines following their retirement from the RSAF.
 Let us see the procedures.

 Things to know about Becoming an RSAF pilot

 The basic requirements to become a pilot with the Singapore Military Air Force include the following: